-And when we point people to Jesus, we aren’t merely reminding them he was born in a stable.
+And when we point people to Jesus, we aren’t merely reminding them he came to earth as a baby.
 The “nativity set” is not all there is to the story.
 Christmas is about God himself coming to earth in human flesh for a very specific purpose.
 In Matthew 1:21 an angel tells Joseph that Mary…

 will bear a son, and you shall call his name Jesus, for he will save his people from their sins.